rakuri255/UltraSinger/README.md

 UltraSinger is a tool to automatically create UltraStar.txt, midi and notes from music.
 It also can re-pitch current UltraStar files and calculates the possible in-game score.

 Multiple AI models are used to extract text from the voice and to determine the pitch.

+Please mention UltraSinger in your UltraStar.txt file if you use it.
+It helps other to find this tool.
+And it helps you that this tool gets improved and maintained.

 ## Requirement